Rest energy effects for non-relativistic Fermi fields in external potentials: Introduction

 Our paper is organized as follows.
 In Sect.2, we consider a free non-relativistic Fermi field.
-We start with the Schr\"{o}dinger equation with the rest energy term, and we show that its linearization leads to the GLL equation.
-This provides an alternative derivation of the GLL equation in the same way as the LL equation was derived.
-A rest mass associated with the rest energy is introduced, and the component form of the GLL equation is given.

-The covariance of the LL equation under reflection of space coordinates was proven in \cite{horzela}.
-We construct a representation of the parity transformation, and we demonstrate that the rest energy term violates the covariance of the GLL equation.
-Only one component of the non-relativistic Fermi field can be characterized by a definite parity, while the Fermi field itself does not have it.
+We define a transformation for the Fermi field which removes the rest energy term from the GLL equation.
+The transformation is a combination of phase change and mixing the field components.
+This demonstrates the equivalence of the GLL and LL equations for free non-relativistic Fermi fields.

 We establish a two-step transition from the Dirac equation to the GLL equation.
 Taking the non-relativistic limit of the Dirac equation yields the LL equation \cite{levy}, and an additional transformation is required to get its generalized version.